Romai Sports

-Romai Sports is a design and manufacturing company of sportswear and accessories that are worn by players from various football teams.
+Romai Sports is an Emirati design and manufacturing company of sportswear and accessories that are worn by players from various football teams.
 The sports firm is the only establishment in the United Arab Emirates which engages in such activities.

 History

-Romai was founded by Khamis Al-Rumaithy on July 12, 2012, becoming the first company in the United Arab Emirates to engage in the design and sales of sportswear for athletes.
+Romai was founded by Khamis Al-Rumaithy on July 12, 2012, becoming the first company in the UAE to engage in the design and sales of sportswear for athletes.

 Sponsorships

 In the same year, Romai sponsored and designed sportswear for Al Wasl Sports Club that spanned from 2012 to 2013, after which followed other teams: